| Home Print Page |

 These involve the use of sequential numbers as in-text markers that refer to either footnotes or endnotes.

-Common note systems include Chicago 16th A and MLA.
+Common note systems include Chicago 17th A and Vancouver.

 Also known as Author-date or Harvard referencing, parenthetical referencing involves the use of a partial reference contained within parenthesis as in-text markers (such as the author and date).
 The complete reference is then included in a list on the last page of the document.

-Common parenthetical systems include APA, Harvard, and Vancouver.
+Common parenthetical systems include APA, Harvard, and MLA.